civil litigation

 Restrictive covenants sometimes become a source of conflict.
 These kinds of disputes may break out among neighbors when a landowner is accused of violating a restriction.
 Years or even decades of change and development in an area can also lead to this type of conflict.
 Lance represents individual landowners in lawsuits to enforce or challenge restrictive covenants.

-GOVERNMENTAL AND CIVIL RIGHTS LITIGATION
+GOVERNMENTAL AND FREE SPEECH LITIGATION

 Governmental Litigation

-Whistleblower, Retaliation, and Free Speech Claims
+Free Speech and Defamation Claims

 The Texas Citizens Participation Act (TCPA)